- Optimizely X Web Experimentation

 Optimizely's Results page is powered by Stats Engine.
 It provides a data-rich picture of how your visitors interact with your site.
 Use it to measure success in an experiment and learn about visitors to your site.

-This article walks through the Results page for Optimizely X Web Experimentation.
-Here's the Results page for Optimizely X Web Personalization.
+This article walks through the Results page for Optimizely X. If you're using Optimizely X Web Personalization, there's a slightly different Results page.

 Here's what you'll see in the left-hand navigation: